fioreale/RoboProject/project_2/README.txt

 --> project_2: the package of the project, that contains:

-	- src folder: the source code complementary_filter.cpp , complementary_filter_ros.cpp (used to handle the IMU data) and the odometry.cpp file, that computes the odometry
+	- src folder: the source code odometry.cpp file, that computes the odometry

-	- params folder: contains the navsat_transform_param.yaml file that is used by the navsat_transformation_node
+	- params folder: contains the navsat_transform_param.yaml file that is used by the navsat_transform_node

 	- launch folder: contains the launch file; this one is used to run the ekf_node (that computes the localization with the EKF filter) and the navsat transformation node (that puts 				 together the imu data and the odometry)

-	- include folder: contains the headers of the complementary filters source code

 --> this README.txt file